All Episodes

 And they can learn to step beyond that.

-I sit and I stand and talk in front of all these, you know, young folks and not so young folks who are coming back to colleges now.
+I sit and I stand and talk in front of all these young folks and not so young folks who are coming back to colleges now and understanding the value of being able to learn these things.

-One of the things that is most fun for me is to run across somebody like you've just described who has been maleducated, uh propagandized or whatever.
+One of the things that is most fun for me is to run across somebody like you've just described who has been maleducated, propagandized or whatever.

 And when you give them a legitimate truth about something and show them the pathway of thought to get there, they are invigorated.

-They are enthused and they want more of it because at some point they realize that they have been ill served in their own education.
+They are enthused and they want more of it because at some point they realize that they have been ill-served in their own education.

 You know, we all know as conservatives that we care if somebody is able to eat.